srobo/runbook/docs/programme/livestream/audio.md

 As background music during livestreams, we'll often play quiet music.

 For finals events, more dramatic music is played vs other sessions, to emphasize the importance.
 For finals events, we have heavily used [Monstercat](https://www.monstercat.com/) in the past, and for other events [incompetech](https://incompetech.com/), as these sources can be used without purchasing a licence, provided the required attribution is given.
+We have also used [Epidemic Sound](https://www.epidemicsound.com/), however this is a paid-for service.

 There is no simple playlist used for each event.
 The playlists for each event are built off the previous, with any new finds added and disliked tracks removed.